GlaivePro/Ajaxable/README.md

 ### Creator
-Click on `.ajaxable-creator` will make a request to create an object.
+A click on `.ajaxable-creator` will make a request to create an object.
 Make sure to specify `data-model` attribute!

 You may also supply any additional `data-*` attributes to be set (if columns exist) on the new model.